 Nottinghamshire also once had Cresswell's Nottingham & Newark Advertiser.
 The years 1772-1775 were only available on 35mm microfilm but has now been scanned to CD.
 Cost £35 plus vat where applicable from MicroForm.

 In neighboring Cambridgeshire, one can try The Chatteris Advertiser & Cambridgeshire Times.
 These were separate newspapers until about 55 years ago.
 Or try the Wisbech Standard, available at Wisbech Library.

 If your ancestors lived or worked in the Fens, they may appear in a Cambridgeshire newspaper.
-Check out the Cambridgeshire Collection at the Library website.

 For some of the older newspapers:

 - There is a booklet entitled "Local Newspapers (1750-1920) England and Wales, Channel Isles, Isle of Man" - A Select Location List, compiled by Jeremy Gibson, and sold by the Federation of Family History Societies.
 This booklet tells where the older newspaper copies (film etc) are to be found.

 The British Library Newspaper Catalogue may be able to help you find other newspapers.

 Subscribers may also access Palmer's Index to the Times.
 To see the original entry, you need to access the microfilms or a subscription to Palmer's Full Text Online.
 I have no information on the cost of a subscription.
 In the UK they are at Guildhall, Newspaper Library, Colindale, North London and some County record offices.
 They do have it at Aylesbury Local Studies Library.
 Overseas listers can access Palmer's Index to The Times, and Palmer's Full Text Online, through university and public libraries - in Sydney, Darwin, Toronto, Edmonton, Alberta, etc.